A story for 2007. An exercise asking what would happen if, ignoring reality we took the premise that things just get better.

 enjoying animated conversation with a man of her own age.
 He could hardly avoid

 that was tasteful without ostentation.
 ‘A classy lady’ sprang to his mind as he averted

 his eyes to avoid the glance she cast in his direction.
 ‘What I would give to meet

 someone like her’ he mused.
-He pushed the thought away – ‘I bet she
+He pushed the thought away – ‘I bet she has everything’

-effort to get another when he noticed the woman’s partner had got up and left.
-She
+to get another when he noticed the woman’s partner had got up and left.
+She sat back

 ‘Do you mind if I join you?’